funkyfuture/deck-chores/docs/usage.rst

     The timeout for responses from the Docker daemon in seconds without unit indicator.
 The default is imported from *docker-py*.

+.. envvar:: CONTAINER_CACHE_SIZE

+    default: ``128``

+    The size of caches that save immutable container properties, like the parsed and possibly absent job definitions.
+Since memory is cheap and so are the stored objects, increase this when you have a lot of containers floating around to reduce latency.

 .. envvar:: DOCKER_HOST